anchit-chandran/how-to-compsci-msc/README.md

 - when to start?
     - if leetcoded before, start asap
-    - if never leetcoded, start leetcoding, look to apply around exam time in May (best prepped for interviews, including info from modules)
+    - if never leetcoded, start leetcoding, look to apply around exam time in May (best prepped for interviews, including info from modules - particularly if from non-maths / non-technical background)
 - what to do?
     - leetcode
     - neetcode (sys design, algo course, do in his order, pay for premium)